-While some people likes to listen to audiobooks before going to bed, a lot of people choose them to lighten up their daily commute.
-Unless you have unlimited mobile data, streaming audiobooks can show up on your phone bill: streaming means to download something on the go, as you are listening.
+While some people like to listen to audiobooks before going to bed, a lot of people choose them to lighten up their daily commute.
+Unless you have unlimited access to mobile data, streaming audiobooks can show up on your phone bill: streaming means to download something on the go, as you are listening.

 The great advantage of streaming an audiobook is that it doesn’t require space on your phone or tablet: if you constantly have to delete apps and photos just to win a couple of extra bites, streaming is your way.
 You can stream audiobooks on your computer through Audible or by using Audiobooks.com.

 On the other hand, streaming is only good if you have reliable 4G coverage: audiobooks tend to be fairly large, even 500 MB.
 Therefore most people prefer to download them over WiFi to keep for on-the-go listen.
 While downloaded books don’t go easy on your phone’s memory, you don’t have to keep them there forever: audiobooks providers give you a ‘cloud library’ to easily access your books – just like for ebooks.

 2. Listening or reading

 Those who prefer reading over listening argue that they can’t really focus on listening to audiobooks if they have something else to do (like the dishes).
 Others have problems with the speed or style of reading: if it is too fast, difficult to follow, if too slow, boring.
 And while professional audiobooks are done by actors and voice actors, there are limits to how many different characters can you act out.

 Thankfully, this is not a one-way street: reading and listening to a book can be parallel experiences, even across devices.

 Most people have access to audiobooks through a subscription service.
 It's important to know whether you can open your books with the app of another provider and if there are important differences between file formats.